dalaldia5/Adobe-1A-Final/README.md

 docker build -t adobe-1a-bert .
 docker run --rm -v $(pwd)/input:/app/input -v $(pwd)/output:/app/output adobe-1a-bert
 ```

 - The default container command runs `python test.py`.

 ---

 ## Model Details

-- The BERT model (mini version) is stored in `models/bert-mini/` and includes a custom vocabulary (`vocab.txt`).
-- The model is loaded via Hugging Face `transformers` in `main.py`.
+### Optimized BERT Model

+- Uses the BERT-mini model with custom classification head
+- Combines ML-based classification with heuristic rules
+- Implements caching and selective processing for speed
+- Processes only the most relevant text blocks

 ---

 ## Customization

-- You can retrain or fine-tune the model using scripts in `model_trainer.py` if provided.
+- You can adjust the optimization parameters in `main.py` to balance speed and accuracy.
-- Heuristic rules and classification patterns are defined in `main.py` and can be adjusted for different document structures.
+- Heuristic rules and classification patterns are defined in the Python files and can be adjusted for different document structures.

 ---